-Private ncipal Certifiers have limited enforcement powers.
-Private Certifiers appointed as the PCThey can issue a Written Directions Notice to issue an order to the owner or builder to comply with the conditions of consent or rectify any non-compliances breaches.
-When a non-A copy of any Written compliant Written Directions Notice is issued by a Principal Certifier must be provided to Council an for assessment will be conducted to determine if as to whether Council will initiate enforcement action consistent with the risk based approach enforce the notice by issuing an Order.
+Private noipal Certifiers have limited enforcement powers.
+Private Certifiers appointed as the PCThey can issue a Written Directions Notice to issue an order to the owner or builder to comply with the conditions of consent or rectify any non-compliancesbreaches.
+When a non-A copy of any Writtencompliant-Written Directions Notice issued by a private certifier is not complied with, the matter is referred to Council by the certifier.
+Council will then conduct an assessment to determine issued by a Principal Certifier must be provided to Council an for assessment will be conducted to determine if as to whether if Council will initiate enforcement action against the owner or builder consistent with the risk based approach of the Compliance and Enforcement Policy.enforce the notice by issuing an Order.